Find a Degree

 - BS - Logan Campus , Regional Campuses (Beaver, Bicknell, Blanding, Brigham City, Delta, Ephraim, Junction, Kanab, Milford, Moab, Nephi, Price, Richfield, Roosevelt (Uintah Basin), Tooele, Vernal (Uintah Basin))

 - BA - Logan Campus

-The BS in mathematics education is available through USU’s Regional Campuses and Distance Education program.
+The BS in mathematics education is available through USU’s Regional Campuses.